trevorfrewin/fractals/README.md

 You can also fine-tune the fractal by entering values directly into the parameter fields in the UI.
 These fields may include zoom level, position (X/Y), iteration count, and color settings.
 After adjusting the numbers, press Enter or click the update button to refresh the image with the new parameters.

+### UI Button Functions

+- **Apply:** Applies the current settings and generates a new fractal image based on the selected parameters (fractal type, zoom, color wheel, etc.).
+Use this button after changing any settings to update the display.
+- **Reset:** Restores the position and zoom parameters to their default values, allowing you to quickly return to the initial view of a Fractal (in case you get lost or wish to start a new exploration from scratch).
+- **Save:** Opens a dialog to save the currently displayed fractal image to your computer.
+This also saves a corresponding parameters JSON file, so you can reproduce or share the exact same fractal view later.

 ### Color Wheels and Visualization

 Experiment with different color wheels to change the appearance of the fractal.
 Select a color palette from the UI to see how it affects the visualization.
 This can highlight different features and make the fractal exploration more engaging.